 Strategy name and alternative names

 Neutral position.
-It is a combination involving an equal number of out-of-the-money (OTM) long puts and long calls with the same expiration date.
+It is a combination involving an equal number of long puts and long calls at the same strike price and the same expiration date.
 It is a debit combination, which means you must pay to put on the position.
 The strategy profits when the price of the underlying security moves up or down beyond the breakeven points.

 Options used in the combination

-Buy to open one OTM call and simultaneously buy to open one OTM put.
-Both options derive from the same underlying stock.
-The strike price of the put is below the current stock price by about the same amount as the call strike price is above the security price.
-For example, if the stock price is 100, you would buy a 95-strike put and a 105-strike call.
-The advantage of this combination is that it benefits from volatility, independently of the direction of stock price movement.
+Buy to open one at-the-money (ATM) call and simultaneously buy to open one ATM put.
+Both options derive from the same underlying stock and have the same strike price and expiration date.
+The advantage of this combination is that it benefits from volatility, independent of the direction of stock price movement.
 Both the put and the call have (potentially) unlimited upsides but limited loss exposure.

 Preconditions to open this combination